Animal Abuse and the Law

 - Be prepared to testify.
 Though you have the option of remaining anonymous, know that witness testimonies will greatly strengthen the case against any and all offenders.
 That said, make sure that doing so will not place you in any kind of danger and be certain to speak with your attorney about this.

-If you need an attorney to take on a negligent dog daycare business, boarding kennel, dog trainer, veterinarian or dog breeder, or legal help in any capacity that could possibly help your pets or other animals, please let us know.
+If you suspect animal abuse and need an attorney to take on a negligent dog daycare business, boarding kennel, dog trainer, veterinarian or dog breeder, or legal help in any capacity that could possibly help your pets or other animals, please let us know.
 If you work with animals, we can help advise you on ethical practices and contracts related to the animals you work with so that you can be certain to care for them as best as possible.

 Photo credit: Niklas via Visualhunt.com / CC BY-NC-SA